Event system introduction¶

 Events are emitted using the

-method, which accepts a name for the type of the event, and optionally a dict,
+method, which accepts a name for the type of the event, and a dict:

 emitter.emit('mouse_down', dict(button=1, x=103, y=211)).